-The master of divinity with emphasis in Pastoral Ministry degree is a professional graduate degree beyond the bachelor of arts or equivalent, designed to equip student for effective ministry as a pastor, associate pastor, church planter, evangelist or missionary.
+The Master of Divinity with emphasis in Pastoral Ministry degree is a professional graduate degree beyond the Bachelor of Arts or equivalent, designed to equip male students for effective ministry as a pastor, associate pastor, church planter, evangelist or missionary.
 This is a program primarily related to preparation for the pastoral and missionary ministry, requiring 90 semester hours of academic credit for graduation.